-Maybe it’s the Christmas shopping list you want stored away from prying eyes.
-Perhaps you want to keep your office documents extra safe in case your laptop is stolen.
+Maybe it’s a birthday shopping list you want stored away from prying eyes, perhaps you want to keep your office documents extra safe in case your laptop is stolen.
 Whatever the case, the easiest way to get protected is by encrypting the relevant files and folders.

 Some programs like Microsoft Word and Excel already offer this functionality.
-To encrypt whole folders and anything else you can download a free piece of software.
-We explain how to encrypt your files and keep them safe.
+To encrypt whole folders or individual files, you can download a free piece of software.
+Read on for our step-by-step guide.

 1) Create the perfect password

-An encrypted file is only as secure as the password protecting it, so don’t go using ‘password’ or ’123456′ to keep your personal documents safe.
-Especially when we’ve got a step-by-step guide to creating the perfect password that will help you no end.
-Essentially, using a mix of numbers, symbols and capital letters is key.
+An encrypted file is only as secure as the password protecting it, so don’t go using ‘password’ or ‘123456’ to keep your personal documents safe.
+As a general rule the best practice is to think of your password as a ‘passphrase’ composed of multiple words, numbers and symbols.
+Follow our step-by-step guide to creating the perfect password for more details on what make the perfect password.

 2) Encrypt your Office documents